-- Microwave and Oven: While our hot cups, soup cups and some containers are designed to withstand high-temperatures, including boiling water, our product-line is not designed for the extreme high heat of the microwave and oven, which can cause them to warp, leak or even catch on fire.
+- Oven: While our hot cups, soup cups and some containers are designed to withstand high-temperatures, including boiling water, our product-line is not designed for the extreme high heat of the oven, which can cause them to warp, leak or even catch on fire.

 Are your products BPI-certified?

 - Biodegradable Products Institute (BPI): BPI-certified products undergo rigorous, third-party testing to verify that their products meet ASTM D6460 and/or ASTM D6868 standards (refer to “ASTM D6460” and “ASTM D6868” in our Key Terms).
 You can always find the latest list of Better Earth BPI product certifications by visiting BPI’s website.

 - Forest Stewardship Council (FSC): The Forest Stewardship Council is a not-for-profit organization that sets standards under which forests and companies are certified in order to meet our current needs for forest products without compromising those of the next generation.
 When you see the FSC label on Better Earth products, you can be assured that the forest products sourced are responsibly harvested and from verified sources.

 - OK Compost: Like BPI, Vinçotte OK Compost-certified products undergo rigorous, third-party testing to verify that the products are compostable in commercial or municipal facilities in compliance with the European Standard EN 13432.

 Can we get samples of your product offerings?